Professional Certificate in Agent Building

 Capstone — Ship a 5-Agent Library for Your Team

-You'll use these tools throughout the degree — most have free tiers sufficient for the exercises.
+You'll use these tools throughout the program — most have free tiers sufficient for the exercises.
 Pro tiers needed for team-shared deployment.

 The agent operator role didn’t exist in 2024.
 By 2026 it’s the highest-leverage non-technical position on any team running AI in production.
 While the rest of the market struggles with the 90% gap between “we have agents” and “agents make us money” — only ~5% of enterprise pilots show measurable returns per MIT NANDA — the operator role is what closes that gap.
 Inventory, observability, governance, rollback.
 Documented process plus a spreadsheet plus a named individual on the line.
 No coding required.